Scifabric/pybossa-geodemo/README.rst

-AJavascript app for geocoding tasks designed to integrate with PyBossa microtasking platform.
+Javascript app for geocoding tasks designed to integrate with PyBossa microtasking platform.

 Started as part of 2011 RHOK.
 Etherpad: http://okfnpad.org/rhok-dec-2011